 SEC 'reopens' probe into Neuralink, Musk's lawyer says

 The Dec.
-12 letter from Musk's lawyer Alex Spiro to outgoing SEC Chair Gary Gensler also noted that the commission had issued a settlement demand and that Musk had been given 48 hours to accept making a monetary payment or face charges on multiple counts.
+12 letter from Musk's lawyer Alex Spiro and addressed to outgoing SEC Chair Gary Gensler also said that the agency had issued Musk a 48-hour settlement deadline to either accept a monetary payment or face charges over the probe into his $44 billion takeover of Twitter.

 How much traction the SEC would gain in any action against Musk is unclear.